Easebourne: Notable buildings

+The bridge over the River Rother, which forms the boundary between Midhurst parish's North Street and Easebourne parish's Easebourne Lane, is a listed structure, built in 1826.

 Notable people

 Anti-apartheid activist Helen Joseph was born in the village in 1905.
 Rear-Admiral Francis Buller lived in Easebourne in retirement.
 Actors Laurence Fox and Billie Piper were married in St Mary's Church in 2007.